Mighel881/iOS-Tweak-Basics/README.md

 }
 %end
 ```
 First, let's look at the `%hook` directive.
-This basically says that we want to hook the class with the name described after.
+This basically says that we want to hook the class with the class name described after.
 If you wanted to hook another specific class, say "SomeView", you would write `%hook SomeView`.
 Easy, right?

 Now let's examine the method(s) that we want to "override", or hook **in the class that we've already hooked**.
 In this example, we're hooking the background color setter method for the UIView class.
 The arguments **must** be listed so Objective-C knows exactly which method to modify.